BethShip: Bethlehem Shipbuilding Corporation

-BethShip, Bethlehem Shipbuilding Corporation, a massive shipyard that built many vessels over the years, used asbestos and caused exposure in some workers.
+The Bethlehem Shipbuilding Corporation (BethShip) had several locations and used asbestos.
+This caused harmful exposure in many workers and illnesses in some.
 Founded in 1905, BethShip built many ships during World War II, when asbestos was prevalent.[1]

 - Quincy, Massachusetts